spicyjack/public/notes/docker.md

     docker rmi $(docker images -a -q)

+## Docker Volumes ##
+Files inside of a Docker container do not persist when the container is shut down.
+In order to persist files in a container, you need to use an external storage type, such as volumes, bind mounts, and tmpfs volumes.  'tmpfs' volumes are only available on Linux.

+To create a volume:

+    docker volume create <volume_name>

+To list volumes:

+    docker volume ls

+To inspect a volume:

+    docker volume inspect <volume_name>

+To remove a volume:

+    docker volume rm <volume_name>

+To run a Docker container with a volume:

+    docker run --detatch --name <container_name> \
+      --mount source=<vol_name>,target=<mount path in container> \
+      <image_name>:<image_version>

+    docker run --detatch \
+      --name devtest \
+      --mount source=myvol2,target=/app \
+      nginx:latest

+To create an anonymous volume with a container, use the `--volume` switch with only one argument.
+If you use the `--rm` switch to `docker` when starting the container, the anonymous volume is removed when the container is deleted.

+    docker run --rm -v /foo -v awesome:/bar busybox top

+Here, `-v /foo` is an anonymous volume, and `-v awesome:/bar` is a volume named `awesome` that's mounted to `/bar` on the filesystem inside the container.

 ## Docker Hub ##
 Downloads the listed image; you can see the downloaded image with `docker images`